 The Book of Job makes plain the redemptive glory that follows the "fellowship of Christ's sufferings."
 God did not inflict suffering on Job; Satan did.
 But Job did not know this.
-In his innocent naivete he naturally assumed that it was God who was torturing him for some mysterious, unknown sin.
-Could it be from a past existence?
-Was it karma?
+In his innocence he naturally assumed that it was God who was torturing him for some mysterious, unknown sin.
+Could it be from his past?

 From his point of view, it was only right to protest against what he perceived to be gross injustice.
 And God was not angry with Him for protesting.
 In fact, He loved for him to do so!
-He is not pleased for us to whimper in a supine, cringing, lassez faire submission to injustice, as characterizes so many millions of karma's devotees.
+He is not pleased for us to whimper in a cringing, submission to injustice.